CBT notes with clinical review example

 Please use this section to complete any additional sessions requests or request for clinical review.

-Request clinical review of case by VHG clinical team?: *
+Request clinical review of case by VHG clinical team?
+Yes

 Please can I request a clinical review for James.